sosamandara/Hacherrank-Python/README.md

 I mistakenly wrote the first 8 exercises in PyPy3 but of course the code still run in Python.

-I found some difficulty with the regex, for some exercises of the regex I saw the discussions on the Hackerrank.
+I found some difficulty with the regex, for some exercises of the regex I saw the discussions on the Hackerrank for some clues.

-Also for the InsertionSort2 I saw discussions on hackerrank website.
+Also for the InsertionSort2 I saw discussions on hackerrank website for some clues.